evolutionlandorg/docs/overview/referral-program.md

 ![Personal Referral Link](../.gitbook/assets/referrallink.png)

-If any players participated in the auction through your link, you would get a reward when their bidding is successful.
+If any players participating in the auction through your link, you would get a reward when their bidding is successful.
 The amount of bonus you receive is 20% of the fee referee is charged.

 ### Case Study